datascore/claude_code_agents/README.md

 | vicidial-expert-agent.md | ViciDial call center |
 | webrtc-expert-system.md | WebRTC, real-time comm |

+## Agent Format

+All agents follow the Claude Code subagent format:
+- YAML frontmatter with `name`, `description`, and `tools`
+- Immediately followed by "You are..." role description
+- Detailed expertise and patterns in the body

 ## Using Agents in Claude Code

 ```python